Smudded/ad-blocking-detector/readme.txt

 == Upgrade Notice ==
+= 2.2.0 =
+Increases Ad Blocking Detector's capabilities allowing you to use ad block detection any way you want.
+Install the update to receive more information.
 = 2.1.9 =
 NEW FEATURE: WIDGETS.
 This plugin now offers a widget for displaying your shortcodes.
 You'll no longer need to use text widgets and theme edits (unless you want to).
 = 2.1.1 =